microsoft/go-sqlcmd/README.md

 - `-z` new_password
 - `-Z` new_password (and exit)

-There is active an discussion, #293, on prioritizing the order the above switches are added to this new version of sqlcmd (go-sqlcmd), please feedback to aid prioritization.
+There is an active discussion, #293, on prioritizing the order the above switches are added to this new version of sqlcmd (go-sqlcmd), please feedback to aid prioritization.

 ### Miscellaneous enhancements

 - Console output coloring (see below)
 - `:Connect` now has an optional `-G` parameter to select one of the authentication methods for Azure SQL Database  - `SqlAuthentication`, `ActiveDirectoryDefault`, `ActiveDirectoryIntegrated`, `ActiveDirectoryServicePrincipal`, `ActiveDirectoryManagedIdentity`, `ActiveDirectoryPassword`.
-If `-G` is not provided, either Integrated security or SQL Authentication will be used, dependent on the presence of a `-U` user name parameter.
+If `-G` is not provided, either Integrated security or SQL Authentication will be used, dependent on the presence of a `-U` username parameter.
 - The new `--driver-logging-level` command line parameter allows you to see traces from the `go-mssqldb` client driver.
 Use `64` to see all traces.
 - Sqlcmd can now print results using a vertical format.
 Use the new `-F vertical` command line option to set it.
 It's also controlled by the `SQLCMDFORMAT` scripting variable.